Connect with us

 1. PROTECT BIG TREES, FERTILIZE MEDIUM TREES OF PRIMARY FORREST get ready for shrub planting around these trees.

 2. On the planting moon; Plantain, cassava, papaya, coconutkatuk, damiana, culantro right from cutting rhizome or shoot, in “banana circles.”
 ‘Vegetables, and quick growing leaves, citronella grass, cranberry hibiscus, mustards, kales, pak choy, zapio, sandia, beans – leaves oftentimes edible, herbs, *hemp, ambrosia peruvianna, sage, patchouli – keeps insects down in the area.
-Bamboo?
 Or small stick-generating species.

 3. Irrigation, if needed, and optional disguise for it.
 I think of a basic 20′ by 20′ plot being a trench around the square and trenches possibly across the center at 10′ each or for one side.